Submit a FAFSA

 Enroll in Classes That Are Required for Your Program of Study

-It is a good idea to meet with a counselor each semester prior to enrolling in classes to discuss your program of study and course options.
+It is a good idea to meet with an academic advisor each semester prior to enrolling in classes to discuss your program of study and course options.
 Call to make an appointment.
 If you enroll and do not attend, you must formally withdraw through Enrollment Services.
 If you do not withdraw during the refund period as described in the College Catalog, you will be billed for the tuition and fees for the classes.

 Know What Can Affect Your Financial Aid